 The Panthers lacked a No. 1 receiver heading into the 2018 NFL Draft, but now they have one.
 Moore, taken 24th overall, was getting consideration from two teams picking in the teens, so teams obviously liked his talent.
 I'm sure Cam Newton will as well.
 Moore has been tremendous in practice, and it's only a matter of time before it translates to the field.

 The Cowboys didn't really have any viable starting receivers on their roster heading into the 2018 NFL Draft - Allen Hurns doesn't count - so it's not surprise that Michael Gallup has been Dak Prescott's best receiver thus far.
 Gallup should have a solid 2018 campaign, as he's high on my Fantasy Football Sleepers page.

 Calvin Ridley, WR, Falcons

 Calvin Ridley is a precise route-runner who should be able to integrate into an NFL offense quite easily, thanks to the superior coaching he received at Alabama.
 I don't think I'd draft Ridley before the 10th or 11th round, but I could see him ascending into WR2 status if Julio Jones were to suffer an injury.

 Rashaad Penny, RB, Seahawks

 Rashaad Penny, chosen 27th overall in the 2018 NFL Draft, will be a three-down back for the Seahawks, according to Pete Carroll.
-That's obviously great news for Penny's outlook, but the bad news is that he'll have horrible blocking in front of him.
+Penny, however, is injured, and hasn't been as good as Chris Carson this summer.